ruthgrace/streamfast/README.md

 ###Notes to self
-this error is failure to load the debugger or something
+this error is failure to load the debugger or something. i don't think it's important.
 ```
 E/SELinux﹕ Function: selinux_android_load_priority [0], There is no sepolicy file
 E/SELinux﹕ Function: selinux_android_load_priority [1], There is no sepolicy version file